toolleeo/cli-apps/README.md

 * [safe.sh](https://github.com/windowsrefund/safe) - Pure Bash script to manage secure archives; simple and clean; uses [gnugpg](https://gnupg.org/) for encryption/decryption, thus can leverage tools like [GPG Agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
 * [SpicyPass](https://github.com/JFreegman/SpicyPass) - A light-weight password manager with a focus on simplicity and security.
 * [titan](https://www.byteptr.com/titan/) - Password management belongs to the command line, deep into the Unix heartland, the shell.
 Titan is written in C and is available under the MIT license.
+* [tresor](https://github.com/Zaphoood/tresor) - A KeePass TUI written in Go using Bubble Tea.

 ## <a name="pastebin"></a>Pastebin